TeamLapen/Vampirism/docs/wiki/content/tasks.md

 title: Tasks
 ---

-Tasks can be accepted and submitted at faction representatives in villages that are controlled by your faction.
+Tasks can be accepted and submitted at [Village Representatives](./entities/village_representative) in villages that are controlled by your faction.

 For more in depth description of all tasks install JEI.